 Trump adviser: U.S. 'disappointed' in China's trade stance

-The warning from Larry Kudlow, director of the National Economic Council, came ahead of the two leaders' high-stakes sit-down on Saturday evening in Argentina.
+The warning from Larry Kudlow, director of the National Economic Council, comes before upcoming Trump, Xi sit-down in Argentina.

 The White House warned Chinese President Xi Jinping on Tuesday against trying to wait out President Donald Trump in the ongoing trade dispute between their countries.